Emilie Louise Flöge: Biography

 Flöge died at the age of 77 in Vienna on 26 May 1952 and was buried in the Flöge-Donner family grave at the Protestant Cemetery in Simmering on 30 May 1952.
 The cemetery authorities designated it as a celebrity grave and restored the tombstone for the 150th Anniversary Year of Gustav Klimt.
 The grave is now included on their website.

 Legacy

-Her style has been commented to have influenced the portrait First Lady Michelle Obama, by Amy Sherald in 2018.
+Flöge's style has been commented to have influenced the portrait First Lady Michelle Obama, by Amy Sherald in 2018.

+In 2024, a contemporary sculpture, created and designed by children and the artist Stephan Goldrajch, was inaugurated in Brussels to recall the Flöge's textile work.
+It is located opposite the Stoclet Palace, whose dining room mosaic friezes were designed by Klimt.